step-security-bot/templig/README.md

 ```

 One can see the templating code between the double curly braces `{{` and `}}`.
-The following programm is essentially the same as in the [Simple Case](#simple-case).
+The following program is essentially the same as in the [Simple Case](#simple-case).
 It just adds the `pass` field to the configuration:

 ```go